AhmadHasbyBik/Prisma_Segitiga.Cpp/README.md

-In the main() function, the program creates three objects of the prisma segitiga class using the different constructors, and calls the member functions to calculate and display the surface area, perimeter, and volume of the prismmm
+In the main() function, the program creates three objects of the prisma segitiga class using the different constructors, and calls the member functions to calculate and display the surface area, perimeter, and volume of the prism.